isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 ### 4. Lifesystems Mosquito Plugin Repellant
 A bottle of it provides up to seven night's protection.
 The plugin releases an odourless scent that is extremely powerful against mosquitoes but harmless to humans.

-It has an active ingredient called Transfluthrin.� It has a battery-powered version making it usable in locations where power supply isn't readily accessible.
+It has an active ingredient called Transfluthrin.
+It has a battery-powered version making it usable in locations where power supply isn't readily accessible.
 It doesn't produce any noise nor emit any chemical smells.
 For the best results, turn it on an hour before you sleep.
 ### 5. MosquitoKiller Plugin Repellant
 It comes with a supply of 15 tablets enough for two weeks.
 Each tablet last for about 10 hours.
 It however has an odour that could affect you if you are allergic.

-Having talked about the� repellent plugin, you would want to know about mosquitoes, where they breed, and what harm they can cause, right?
+Having talked about the repellent plugin, you would want to know about mosquitoes, where they breed, and what harm they can cause, right?
 Keep reading, that's what is next.
 ## **Where Mosquitoes Breed **
 Mosquitoes mostly breed in stagnant fresh water.
 There are however some mosquitoe species that breed can breed in salt water.
 Below are some of the most likely breeding grounds.
 1. Flower Pots: When you overwater your plants in the flowers pot,you cause stagnant water hence creating a breeding ground.